|Church Name||Apostolic United Brethren. Other names include “Allred Group,” “AUB,” “The Work,” “The Group,” and “The Priesthood”|

 The Apostolic United Brethren has a priesthood council, with the top leader called the President of the Priesthood.
 The number of men in the council varies, as there is no set number.
 The religion’s main headquarters are in Bluffdale, UT, with pockets of members in several places in Utah and Montana, including:

-- Pinesdale, MO (1961).
+- Pinesdale, MT (1961).
 A total of 640 acres of land were purchased for $42,500.
-By 1973, more than 400 polygamists lived there, and by 1998, more than 800 persons and 250 families.
+By 1973, more than 400 polygamists lived there, and by 1998, there were more than 800 persons and 250 families.
 That number went down to 65 families by 2009.
 There has been controversy with the members, however, with a split and the other group now meeting at the “second ward.”
 (For more information, click here.)

 - Rocky Ridge, UT (1971).
 A total of 225 acres were purchased between Santaquin and Mona, UT.
 In 2009 there were 65 families, although it is down to fewer than 50 families.
 A chapel built in 1990 can accommodate 750 people.